Houst29476/employee-tracker/README.md

 ## Description :

-This Express.js & MySQL based voting application for a local developer meetup group called U Develop It.
+This is a MySQL application interfaces that make it easy for bussiness owner to view and interact with information stored in databases. by using node, inquirer, and MySQL.

 ## Installation :